Maxwell011/sushi-experience/README.md

 This is a sushi app that people who love sushi can select and eat very delicious sushi

+- You can order sushi from the comfort of your home

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh